 This cut can be considered a good Ivy League hairstyle even though it is far from the classics.
 The hair is styled to have an outlined part.
 The long bangs are side swept and kept in place by hair gel.
 The back part of the hair is a little too long, but it is allowed.

 Bordering on a military cut, this style can still be accepted in colleges and offices.
 The main advantage is low-maintenance.
-The clean cut look is achieved by leaving the top part neat and outlined.
+The clean-cut look is achieved by leaving the top part neat and outlined.

-18. No bangs
+18. No Bangs

-Ivy League haircut without bangs is great for men with curly and unmanageable hair.
+Ivy League hairstyle without bangs is great for men with curly and unmanageable hair.
 You will get rid of the annoying curls, which are hard to style while looking amazingly clean cut.
 Don’t forget to sweep the hair sideways as much as you can.

 This variation of the Ivy League haircut is popular among college boys.
 Sweep the hair laterally and make the spike with the use of some hair gel.
 Once you are tired of your spike, a little brushing will bring back the classics.